Photo and signature

 - children under age 14.
 They may not obtain a card with photo and signature;

 - persons age 75 and over.
-They may, however, choose to have their photo and signature appear on their card, in which case they must go to a service outlet (usually a CLSC);
+They may, however, choose to have their photo and signature appear on their card, in which case they must go to a service point (usually a CLSC);

 - persons who, because of their state of health, are unable to provide their photo, their signature, or both (persons exempt for medical reasons);

 - persons temporarily outside Québec who nevertheless remain covered by the Health Insurance Plan.

 Procedure for obtaining a photo or signature exemption for medical reasons

 - the insured person's identity: last name, first name, birthdate and, if possible, Health Insurance Number;